Skip to main content

 Map Areas to Google Maps (Recommended)

 After creating an area, click the edit icon and map it to the corresponding Google Maps location.
-This enables interactive maps on proposals showing trip destinations.
+This enables interactive maps on public Journeys showing trip destinations.

-Areas appear on itineraries that travellers see, so use clear, recognizable destination names.
+Areas appear on public Journeys that travellers see, so use clear, recognizable destination names.
 Add areas where you actually operate - don’t create areas with no services yet.
-Map all your areas to Google Maps locations when you first create them to enable interactive maps on proposals.
+Map all your areas to Google Maps locations when you first create them to enable interactive maps.

-About Maps on Proposals: When areas are mapped to Google Maps locations, proposals automatically display an interactive map in the overview section showing all destinations.
-This helps travellers visualize the geographical scope of their journey.
-The map can be hidden at any time from the Journey Designer — open it via the orange eye button on any proposal or itinerary, then toggle Show map in the Display Settings panel.
+About Maps on Journeys: When areas are mapped to Google Maps locations, public Journeys can display an interactive map in the overview section showing all destinations.
+This helps travellers visualize the geographical scope of their trip.
+The map can be hidden at any time from the Journey Designer display settings.

 Custom Fields